schafert/inverse-irl-guppy/README.md

 Schafer, T. L., Wikle, C. K., & Hooten, M. B. (2020).
 Bayesian Inverse Reinforcement Learning for Collective Animal Movement. arXiv preprint arXiv:2009.04003.

+The following animations show the observed trajectories for one guppy experiment and two simulations.
+Our modeling framework did not include a component for step length so the simulations assumed a constant step length throughout.

 Observed trajectories for one all male experiment

 ![](animations/observed_experiment.gif "Observed Male Guppy Experiment")